Cerebras/modelzoo/modelzoo/transformers/pytorch/gpt3/README.md

 The larger versions of GPT-3 range from 1.3B to 175B parameters.

-**NOTE:** In out current implementation, we use the code from [GPT2 implementation](../gpt2/) which does not have banded sparse attention implemented.
+**NOTE:** In our current implementation, we use the code from [GPT2 implementation](../gpt2/) which does not have banded sparse attention implemented.
 We plan to add this support in the future releases.

 ## Structure of the code